 Day 12: On board the Ghan

 After breakfast, arrive in Manguri and disembark for a tour to Coober Pedy.
 This is the sun-scorched opal mining capital of the world.
 More than half of the residents live underground.
-Venture into the town’s underground tunnels and caves and have a gourmet lunch underground.
+Venture into the town’s underground tunnels and caves and have a gourmet lunch underground (or relax on board the train).
 Return to the Ghan and relax before dining in the Queen Adelaide Restaurant this evening.

 Day 13: Arrive Adelaide

 This morning, you will love the dramatic change in the landscape.
-It changes form the rich ocher tones of the outback to the beautiful green of South Australia.
+It changes from the rich ocher tones of the outback to the beautiful green of South Australia.
 Breakfast is served in the restaurant before arriving in Adelaide.
-Your transfer is included to your hotel.
-Overnight one night in the Playford Adelaide (or similar).
+Private transfer is included to your hotel.
+Spend one night at the Mayfair Hotel (or similar).
 Includes full breakfast.
 This boutique hotel in the heart of Adelaide is a great location.
 Explore this South Australian city at your leisure.

 Day 14: Ayers Rock